swiftlang/swift/docs/ABI.rst

 ::

-  generics ::= generic-parameter+
-  generic-parameter ::= protocol-list '_'
+  generics ::= generic-parameter+ ('U' generic-parameter+)? generic-parameter ::= protocol-list '_'
   protocol-list ::= protocol*
   protocol ::= substitution
   protocol ::= declaration-name

 ``<protocol-list>`` is unambiguous because protocols are always top-level, so the structure is quite simple.
+If there are associated types in the signature, they are mangled following a second ``U``.

 ::